rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

 </html>
 ```

-This is mostly boilerplate code which is pulling in `index.js` and importing the dependencies using the new `importmap` feature.
+This is mostly boilerplate code which is pulling in `index.js` and importing the dependencies (`rain-sdk` and `ethers`) using the `importmap` feature.

-If you use the code for this tutorial along with a frontend framework, you will likely use `dependencies` in `package.json` and the `node_modules` folder instead of the `importmap`.
+If you use the code for this tutorial along with a frontend framework, you will likely use `dependencies` in `package.json` and the `node_modules` folder instead of `importmap`.

 (Please note, for this tutorial we are using the `@unegma/rain-sdk` package, which will eventually be migrated to `rain-sdk` (or `@beehiveinnovation/rain-sdk`)).

-Finally lets add `index.js` where we will add the main code for running this example.
+Finally lets add `index.js` where we will add the main code for running this example:

 ```
 import * as rainSDK from "@unegma/rain-sdk";